Do Swim Diapers Hold Urine? Swim diaper hack included...

 Do swim diapers hold urine?
 In short, no. Do swim diapers hold urine?

 When parents call me to inquire about swim lessons for their diaper-clad infant/toddler, I always want to make sure that they know that swim diapers don’t hold urine.
-I do this just in case they were planning on outfitting their child with the swim diaper at home before heading off to the swim lesson. how to teach your baby to swim 0-6 months
+I do this just in case they were planning on outfitting their child with the swim diaper at home before heading off to the swim lesson.
+This plan could result in a wet car seat if the child urinated during the commute.
+But don’t worry because I have a swim diaper hack for you (Read on, and I will reveal it).

 (This post contains affiliate links.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission at no extra cost to you.
 Full disclaimer.)